9.1 Traditional Applications

 machine) issues commands in the form of

-lines and the mail server (running on the machine that maintains the
+text lines and the mail server (running on the machine that maintains

-user's mailbox) responds in kind.
-The exchange begins with the client
+the user’s mailbox) responds in kind.
+The exchange begins with the

-authenticating him- or herself and identifying the mailbox he or she
+client authenticating him- or herself and identifying the mailbox he

-wants to access.
-This can be represented by the simple state transition
+or she wants to access.
+This can be represented by the simple state

-diagram shown in Figure 2.
-In this diagram,
+transition diagram shown in Figure 217.
+In this

-is one possible server response.
-Other common commands include and
+OK is one possible server response.
+Other common

 When the user asks to